kizito9898/IT-Documentation/Windows/Active-Directory.md

 7. Click **Apply** and **OK**.
 ![Screenshot](images/screenshot80.jpg)
 ![Screenshot](images/screenshot79.jpg)
+!

-> Now the user account will be functional again.
+> Now the user account will be functional again. it is bad practice to use never for accoun